 This is the fourth time I have witnessed one of these lotteries.
 They’re bittersweet – I’ve seen plenty of tears of both happiness and sadness.
 The sad ones – they’re the reason we do it.
 Again and again, despite the trials and tribulations, which are ample.
 And also because we may be able to look back sometime soon – perhaps in 5 years, perhaps in 10, perhaps in 15, and say, “Amazing.
 We had a problem – a big knotty complicated problem – and we truly solved it.”
 How rare.
 How wonderful.

 * * * *

 It’s an especially poignant moment for all of us at South Mountain, as we have poured heart-and-soul into this project for the past two years – through design, permitting, and construction.
 It has been a wonderful collaboration with the Island Housing Trust (the property owners), the Island Affordable Housing Fund, the Cape Light Compact (who provided funding for solar and energy efficiency through the Mass Renewable Trust’s Green Affordable Homes initiative), Habitat for Humanity of Martha’s Vineyard (who built an eighth house using our design), and others.
 The Town of West Tisbury and a number of private donors were generous, providing the funding to fill the gap between the sale prices and the cost.
-Our crews and subcontractors were nothing short of spectacular – efficient, effective, and passionately devoted to quality.
+Our crews and trade partners were nothing short of spectacular – efficient, effective, and passionately devoted to quality.

 Recently Island Housing Trust director Philippe Jordi, SMCo designer/project manager Derrill Bazzy, SMCo energy sales manager Rob Meyers, and I met with the eight excited families to review their new Owners’ Manuals and teach them how their houses work.